Top 6 Ways You Can Reduce Field Service Operations Cost

-As the talent war is looming in the field service industry, retaining your best talent is an effective method to save cost on hiring and training.
+As the talent war is looming in the field service industry, retaining your best talent is an effective method to save costs on hiring and training.
 However, the recognition should be data-driven and must not be influenced by any biases.
-As in a Harris Interactive Research survey, 41% respondent said that the cost of bad hire was greater than $25,000.
+As in a Harris Interactive Research survey, 41% of respondents said that the cost of bad hire was greater than $25,000.

 Create a performance profile of your field service team by tracking: